ihhub/fheroes2/README.md

 ## Vita specific options

-Pointer movement speed can be changed with 'vita_pointer_speed' parameter in "ux0:data/fheroes2/fheroes2.cfg".
+Pointer movement speed can be changed with 'gamepad_pointer_speed' parameter in "ux0:data/fheroes2/fheroes2.cfg".

 Use "fullscreen = on" option to scale game area to native Vita resolution or "fullscreen = off" to keep game area at the center of the screen.